guotong1988/guotong1988.github.io/blog/_posts/2024-01-01-llm-text2code.md

 This module assembles the results of code execution and natural language intermediate results into a final result.

 ## 4. Discussion
 The text2code approach has a lot of potential, because, in fact, all natural languages have their logical forms.
-We can design specific code for the application, for example SQL is a kind of code for the specific application.
+We can design specific code for the application, for example SQL is a kind of code for the specific database-based application.

 Letting LLMs to memorise all the correct answers is very time-consuming and difficult, so joining text2code methods with LLMs is a promising way forward.